An Eye-Opening Encounter

-On a visit to the US, I was invited to meet my son’s mother-in-law’s boss who was planning to visit London in the coming months.
+On a visit to the US, I was invited to meet my son’s mother-in-law’s boss, who was planning to visit London in the coming months.
 She wanted to ask me a lot of questions about planning her trip.
-It was decided that we should meet over lunch, which proved to be in a rather nice upscale restaurant, at her expense.
+It was decided that we should meet over lunch, which proved to be in a rather lovely upscale restaurant, at her expense.

 We sat, ate and talked for around ninety minutes.
 She asked some questions like what to wear, what to see, and to my mix of horror and amusement, which areas of London were too dangerous to visit.
 I thought about this for a moment, then assured her that I did not think there were any such areas.
-She expressed concern that Brixton might be an area she should avoid, due to something she read about the background of the population there, but I assured her that Brixton Market was a lot of fun, and tried not to be irritated by what seemed to me, a til bit ignorant.
+She expressed concern that Brixton might be an area she should avoid due to something she read about the background of the population there.
+Still, I assured her that Brixton Market was a lot of fun.

-I left this meeting knowing that she was expecting to travel in the following October (it was July).
-The plan was she would phone me on arrival and we would arrange to meet so that I could show her around my London.
+I left this meeting knowing that she was expecting to travel the following October (it was July).
+The plan was she would phone me on arrival, and we would arrange to meet so that I could show her around my London.

 Where should we meet?

 I suggested Leicester Square.
-It’s a good venue for a meet-up, not so large that we could miss each other.
-I even spelled out ‘Leicester’ because well, you know why, and suggested we meet at 2:00 pm at the statue of Charles Chaplin.
+It’s a suitable venue for a meet-up, not so large that we could miss each other.
+I even spelled out ‘Leicester’ because, well, you know why, and suggested we meet at 2:00 pm at the statue of Charles Chaplin.
 Everyone in the States knows who he was, so it seemed a good bet.